Should I Stay or Should I Go?

 Should I cool it or should I blow? (me debo ir o quedarme)

 Psychologists and counselors have identified several stages of change that all of us go through when we making choices, especially potentially life altering choices.
-One of those stages is what is know as the Contemplative Stage.
+One of those stages is what is known as the Contemplative Stage.
 In the Contemplative Stage we tend to experience a lot of ambivalence.
 In the dictionary, ambivalence is described as, “the state of having mixed feelings or contradictory ideas about something or someone.”

 Should I stay or should I go now? (yo me enfrio o lo soplo)